andrewqian2001/phase2/phase2/generalTodo.md

 Ask  TA Questions for meeting:

-Strategy design pattern for TradingInfoManager
-Potentially iterator pattern also

 Is the architecture for using database class from the managers good design?

-Use case to gateway???
+Is it fine for classes in the same MVC layer to be composing each other?

 Should enums and other classes be included in UML?